cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Monitoring_and_Troubleshooting/Troubleshooting_Network_Interfaces/Monitoring_Interfaces_and_Transceivers_Using_ethtool.md

 ## Monitor Switch Port SFP/QSFP Hardware Information Using ethtool

-<span id="src-8362604_indexterm-5742A7019B6279D2D4845ECCED1CE37D">To see
-hardware capabilities and measurement information on the
-</span><span id="src-8362604_indexterm-7A3E28A48C39CF5885F0561675E4EA94">SFP
-or </span>QSFP module installed in a particular port, use the `ethtool -m` command.
+To see hardware capabilities and measurement information on the SFP or QSFP module installed in a particular port, use the `ethtool -m` command.
 If the SFP/QSFP supports Digital Optical Monitoring (that is, the `Optical diagnostics support` field in the output below is set to *Yes*), the optical power levels and thresholds are also printed below the standard hardware details.

 In the sample output below, you can see that this module is a 1000BASE-SX short-range optical module, manufactured by JDSU, part